 Yes, that is correct.
 The PSP is not required to report the same payment transaction multiple times.
-The country in which the PSP should report will depend on whether the payee is located in or outside the EU.
-When the payee is located inside the EU, the PSP will report in the EU country of the payee, when the payee is located outside EU, the PSP will report in the EU country of the payer.
+The country in which the PSP should report will depend on where the PSP provides the payment services to the payee in accordance with article 243(b)(3) which is in most cases, linked to the location of the payee but not necessarily.

+When the payee is located inside the EU, the PSP will report in the EU country of the payee, when the payee is located outside EU, the PSP will report in the MS where the PSP provides the payment services to the payer in accordance with article 243(b)(3) which is in most cases, linked to the location of the payer but not necessarily.